trns1997/entwine/doc/source/configuration.md

 Valid `type` values are: `signed`, `unsigned`, and `float`.

 Size values are the number of bytes used for each dimension.
 For example, an `unsigned` type with size 2 is capable of storing any `uint16` value.
-Likewise, n `unsigned` type with size 4 is capable of storing any `uint32`.
+Likewise, an `unsigned` type with size 4 is capable of storing any `uint32`.

 ```json